maddinpsy/spiritislandweb/Readme.md

 - [x] possibility to minimize the boards (make it smaller)
 - [x] Show Tokens on Presence Track
 - ~~[ ] Drag Drop tokens on presence tracks into regions (removes token from track, adds token in region)~~(moved to v0.2)
+- [x] Element Counter with increase/decrease buttons (for each spirit, but in snyc so other users can see it)
+- [ ] make Element Counter look nicer.
+Default show all; gray out when zero

 ### Display spirits cards